ChristianMLux/ChristianMLux/README.md

 # Hi there 👋

-## acutally I'm member of a coding bootcamp and I let you be a part of this journey
+## acutally I'm member of a coding bootcamp and I'll let you be a part of this journey
 ### 💬 Feel free to write me a message
 ### ⚡ attention: With great power comes great responsibility!